NASW Foundation National Programs

-A total of $7,000 will be disbursed directly to the recipient’s university.
-An additional $3,000 will be earmarked for conferences and professional development.
-As part of the award, the 2015 - 2016 recipient will be expected to attend and participate in a poster session during the award period to present the study purpose/study question at NASW's National Conference, June 2018 and submit a final dissertation to the NASW Foundation upon completion.
+The fellowship award will be disbursed directly to the recipient's university.
+Funds in the amount of $1,500 will be earmarked for conferences and professional development.
+As part of the award, the recipient will be expected to attend and participate in a poster session to present his/her study purpose/ study question at NASW's National Conference, June 2018 and submit a final dissertation to the NASW Foundation upon completion.
 Expenses for conferences and professional development must be approved through the NASW Foundation and funds will not be disbursed directly to the recipient.

 Eileen Blackey Doctoral Fellowship Guidelines